vmd60/open/readme.md

 > Open stuff like URLs, files, executables.
 Cross-platform.

-This is meant to be used in command-line tools and scripts, not in the browser.
+This is meant to be used in command-line tools and scripts, not in the browse

 If you need this for Electron, use [`shell.openPath()`](https://www.electronjs.org/docs/api/shell#shellopenpathpath) instead.